-Date August 9, 2021
+Date August 23, 2021

-RESOLUTION SETTING HEARING ON REQUEST FROM JAMES HUNTER AND CONNIE CONRAD-HUNTER FOR DESIGNATION OF THE "SNOOKIES NEON SIGN" LOCATED AT 1810 BEAVER AVENUE AS A LOCAL LANDMARK
+RESOLUTION CLOSING HEARING AND APPROVING THE DESIGNATION OF THE "SNOOKIES NEON SIGN" LOCATED AT 1810 BEAVER AVENUE AS A LOCAL LANDMARK.

-WHEREAS, the James Hunter and Connie Conrad-Hunter, Owners of Snookies Malt Shop, located at 1810 Beaver Avenue, ("Property") have made application to designate the "Snookies Neon Sign" thereon as a local landmark; and

-WHEREAS, the Property is legally described as follows:
+WHEREAS, the City of Des Moines received an application from James Hunter and Connie Conrad-Hunter, Owners of Snookies Malt Shop, to designate the "Snookies Neon Sign" (the "Snookies Neon Sign") located on the premises of 1810 Beaver Avenue as a local landmark.
+The property on which this sign stands is legally described as:

-LOT 3, EXCEPT THE NORTH 1 FOOT THEREOF; LOT 4 AND THE NORTH 25 FEET OF LOT 5, ALL IN HAZELWOOD, AN OFFICIAL PLAT, NOW INCLUDED IN AND FORMING A PART OF THE CITY OF DES MOINES, POLK COUNTY, IOWA; and
+LOT 3, EXCEPT THE NORTH 1 FOOT THEREOF; LOT 4 AND THE NORTH 25 FEET OF LOT 5, ALL IN HAZELWOOD, AN OFFICIAL PLAT, ALL NOW INCLUDED IN AND FORMING A PART OF THE CITY OF DES MOINES, POLK COUNTY, IOWA.